blumilksoftware/environment/readme.md

       keyFile: /certs/_wildcard.foo.blumilk.local.env-key.pem
 ```

-And restart Traefik (task restart)
+And restart Traefik (`task restart`)

 # HTTPS in containers

-If you need to call any `*.blumilk.local.env` subdomains via https, you have to add mkcert CA cert to the docker container.
+If you need to call any `*.blumilk.local.env` subdomains via https from container, you have to add mkcert CA cert to the docker container.

 To do it run container from which you want to send requests via https. \
 Use container name or ID.